nsiatras/extasys/README.md

 =======

 Extasys is a high performance, **asynchronous TCP/UDP socket library** for Java (JDK 8 and newer).<br>Its **multi-threaded and lightweight** nature makes it ideal for super fast data transfer even on systems with ARM architecture like Android smartphones and single-board computers (Raspberry Pi, Orange Pi etc.).

-If you are using sockets then Extasys is the proper tool for your work.
-It's been designed to take the hard job done and let you think only about the message exchange (the process).
+Extasys is designed to take the hard job done and let you think only about the message exchange (the process).